 - Chair covers and sashes

 Napkins are more than simple functional items.
-Select napkins that match either with the color and texture of your tablecloths or the runners.
-You can flaunt your creative ability in the way you want the napkins folded.
+Select napkins that match either the color and texture of your tablecloths or the runners.
+You can flaunt your creative ability in how you want the napkins folded.

 There are many ways one can fold them.
 Besides the folding style you pick, consider matching the centerpieces or different adornments, colors, and patterns you select for your tables.

-Tablecloths play a significant job in your wedding decor and fill in as the ideal backdrop to your China, napkins, runners, overlays, and centerpieces.
+Tablecloths play a significant role in your wedding decor and fill in as the ideal backdrop for your China, napkins, runners, overlays, and centerpieces.
 An all-white cloth is a classic but elegant color.